+Throughout the course, your child will complete a number of assignments with instructions on how to achieve a pass, merit and distinction grade.
 These assignments will focus on a variety of dance genre and will take them through different roles needed to work within the performing industry.

 |Component 1: Exploring the Performing Arts||Component 2: Developing Skills and Techniques in the Performing Arts:||Component 3: Performing to a Brief:|